MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 2. Extract the .jar file from the zip file and run it on your server.
  After running the file, run the following:

-      java -jar siemagent-0.87.20-signed.jar [--logsDirectory DIRNAME] [--proxy ADDRESS[:PORT]] --token TOKEN
+      java -jar mcas-siemagent-0.87.20-signed.jar [--logsDirectory DIRNAME] [--proxy ADDRESS[:PORT]] --token TOKEN
 > [!NOTE]
-> The file name may differ depending on the version of the SIEM agent.
+> - The file name may differ depending on the version of the SIEM agent.
+> - Parameters in brackets [] are optional, and should be used only if relevant.

 Where DIRNAME is the path to the directory you want to use for local agent debug logs.
 ADDRESS[:PORT] is the proxy server address and port that the server uses to connect to the Internet.